 Check out our blogs for the thoughts of guest experts and the personal views of Parent Zone staff.

-Professor Vicki Nash who will be speaking at the Digital Families 2019 conference, discusses how we might encourage children to flourish in the digital age through understanding how technology creates value in their lives.
+Professor Vicki Nash who spoke at the Digital Families 2019 conference, discusses how we might encourage children to flourish in the digital age through understanding how technology creates value in their lives.

-Professor Sonia Livingstone, who will be speaking at the Digital Families 2019 conference, discusses the evolution of parental approaches to technology and the Parenting for a Digital Future Project.
+Professor Sonia Livingstone, who spoke at the Digital Families 2019 conference, discusses the evolution of parental approaches to technology and the Parenting for a Digital Future Project.

-Ralph Jordinson, co-chair of the Digital Resilience Networking Group (DRNG) and Risk and Resilience coordinator for the Vulnerable, Exploited, Missing and Trafficked (VEMT) practitioners group in Middlesbrough will be speaking at the Digital Families 2019 conference.
-In his pre-conference blog, he explains how an emphasis on resilience is helping young people in the region stay safer online.
+Ralph Jordinson who spoke at Digital Families 2019 Conference, explains how an emphasis on resilience is helping young people in the region stay safer online.

 Only 24 hours after being launched in the UK and US, Harry Potter: Wizards Unite — the ‘new Pokemon Go’ — was downloaded more than 400,000 times.
 Now, millions of children and adults alike are ‘swishing and flicking’ their way through the Harry Potter universe.